Finland’s application for NATO membership

-As a member of NATO, Finland would commit to spending approximately two per cent of its GDP on defence expenditure in line with NATO’s target.
+As a member of NATO, Finland will commit to spending approximately two per cent of its GDP on defence expenditure in line with NATO’s target.
 Finland already meets this target.

-NATO membership would involve additional direct costs arising, for example, from participation in the financing of NATO’s common budgets and the secondment of personnel to NATO’s military command structure.
-The costs will be further specified, but it is estimated that they would be between 1 and 1.5 per cent of the current defence budget.
+NATO membership will involve additional direct costs arising, for example, from participation in the financing of NATO’s common budgets and the secondment of personnel to NATO’s military command structure.
+The costs will be further specified in connection with the talks, but it is estimated that they would be between 1 and 1.5 per cent of the current defence budget.

 NATO member countries retain their full right to self-determination when it comes to permitting military activities, bases, materiel and equipment on their territory.
 For example, the issue of a military presence should be assessed from a political perspective and in terms of military needs, taking into account the development of the security environment.